-A five year effective supply of housing land will be maintained at all times throughout the lifetime of the Plan to enable delivery of the strategic housing requirement.
+A five year effective supply of housing land will be maintained at all times across the local authority area (all-tenure and private housing) and each housing market/ submarket area (private housing) throughout the lifetime of the plan to enable delivery of the strategic housing requirement.
 This will be monitored and updated annually through the Housing Land Audit.

-The Council will prioritise the early delivery of sites within the established land supply, if the audit identifies a shortfall in the five year effective land supply.
-In this instance, the Council will support housing proposals which:
+The Council will prioritise the timely delivery of sites within the established land supply.
+If the audit identifies a shortfall in the five year effective housing land supply, the Council will support housing proposals which: